pouchdb-community/worker-pouch/README.md

 (Note that by "blocked the DOM," I mean froze the animated GIF for a significant amount of time - at least a half-second.
 A single dropped frame was not penalized.
 Try the test yourself, and you'll see the difference is pretty stark.)

-Detecting browser support
+Fallback for unsupported browsers
 ----

-In "easy mode," this plugin doesn't support all browsers.
+In Easy Mode, this plugin doesn't support all browsers.
 So it provides a special API to dianogose whether or not the current browser supports worker-pouch.
 Here's how you can use it:

 ```js
 var workerPouch = require('worker-pouch');